ObjectsCountries/Homestar-Runner-Pack/README.md

 General

 * Screenshot all 5 modules together for workshop thumbnail
-* Test Twitch Plays support & autosolver
+* Test ruleseed support, Twitch Plays support & autosolver
 * Determine whether to create separate tutorials for each mod or to have one long tutorial

-Strong Mad Talker

-* Finish implementing ruleseed support

 Main Page